Vansio3/article-assistant-extension/README.md

 |-- manifest.json             # Core extension configuration, permissions, and scripts.
 |-- background.js             # Service worker; handles API calls and background tasks.
 |-- content.js                # Injected into pages to extract content.
-|-- sidepanel.html            # The main HTML structure for the side panel UI.
+|-- popup.html            # The main HTML structure for the side panel UI.
-|-- sidepanel.css             # All styles for the side panel, including dark mode.
+|-- popup.css             # All styles for the side panel, including dark mode.
-|-- sidepanel.js              # Handles all UI logic, state, and user interactions.
+|-- popup.js              # Handles all UI logic, state, and user interactions.
 |-- prompts.js                # Contains all prompt templates for the Gemini API.
 |-- README.md                 # You are here!
 |-- config.js.example         # Example configuration file for users to copy.